prasannanegalur/Udacity-DEND-Capstone-Accidents/README.md

 ![Airports](https://github.com/prasannanegalur/Udacity-DEND-Capstone-Accidents/tree/master/images/Airports.jpg)

 ## Project Scope:
-The scope of the project is to create a data pipeline which accepts the source files, process and clean them, transform as per the the data model and load them in dimension and fact tables.
-The source files will be read from local machine, use apache airflow and python to create a data pipeline and eventually load the processed and transformed data into the data model created in local postgresql database.
+The scope of the project is to create a data pipeline which accepts the source files, processes, cleans and transforms them as per the the data model and loads them in dimension and fact tables.
+The source files will be read from local machine, using apache airflow and python to create a data pipeline and eventually load the data into the tables created in local postgresql database.

 ## Technologies used:
 - Apache Airflow